turingschool/backend-curriculum-site/module2/projects/blogger.md

 Open any web browser and enter the address `http://0.0.0.0:3000`.
 You can also use `http://localhost:3000` or `http://127.0.0.1:3000` -- they are all "loopback" addresses that point to your machine.

 You'll see the Rails' "Welcome Aboard" page.
-Click the "About your application’s environment" link and you should see the versions of various gems.
 As long as there's no big ugly error message, you're good to go.

 #### Getting an Error?